On this page:

 A working land easement is a voluntary legal agreement that ensures farmland will remain in farming, even as ownership or zoning changes.
 This allows the landowner to continue to own and manage their property in a productive way while generating income by selling or donating development rights.
 These agreements can provide financial incentives to the landowner, such as tax benefits or cash payments.

 We can help: Tualatin SWCD can hold agricultural conservation easements to protect farmland from future non-farm uses.
-This helps make farmland affordable for the next generation of farmers.Email our Rural Conservation Specialist to learn more
+This helps make farmland affordable for the next generation of farmers.Learn about our agricultural conservation easements

 - Create succession plans